Dynamic Modes as Time Representation for Spatiotemporal Forecasting: Related Work

 \subsection{Time Embedding and Periodic Structure Learning}

 Encoding long-term temporal dependency is critical in spatiotemporal forecasting due to prevalent seasonal patterns.
 The most common practice is to use hand-crafted features such as \textit{time-of-day} or \textit{day-of-week}, which capture fixed daily or weekly periodicities.
 However, these features are rigid and may not reflect latent periodic structures in the data.
 Time2Vec~\citep{kazemi2019time2vec} extends sinusoidal positional encoding~\citep{transformer} by learning frequencies and phase shifts, offering a flexible way to encode global time.
 This method has been widely adopted in forecasting tasks~\citep{grigsby2021long} and is related to Fourier feature mappings~\citep{tancik2020fourier, li2021learnable}.
 However, recent studies suggest that Fourier features often overfit high-frequency fluctuations and struggle to encode low-frequency seasonality~\citep{tancik2020fourier}.

 In contrast, we propose a spectral embedding approach based on DMD.
 Our method extracts dominant oscillatory modes from observed time series via Koopman operator analysis~\citep{brunton2016extracting, jovanovic2014sparsity}.
 The real and imaginary components of these modes form a compact and interpretable time representation, which captures complex and data-driven periodic patterns beyond hand-crafted or fixed-frequency alternatives.
-These embeddings can be seamlessly integrated into any DL forecasting model to enhance long-term temporal modeling.
+These embeddings can be seamlessly integrated into any DL forecasting model to enhance long-term temporal modeling. \paragraph{Comparison of Time Embedding Methods.} As Table~\ref{tab:time-embedding-comparison} shows, traditional Fourier and handcrafted time features offer clear interpretability but lack flexibility for complex or non‐stationary signals.
+Time2Vec can flexibly fit a variety of temporal patterns via end‐to‐end training, yet its internal representations are not readily interpretable.
+In contrast, our DMD-based embedding automatically identifies and separates dominant spectral modes—providing both high expressiveness and clear modal interpretation—while remaining entirely data‐driven and broadly generalizable.

+In the next section, we build on these advantages to introduce our full pipeline for spatiotemporal forecasting.